Phuket cuisine

 Phuket cuisine originates from Phuket, Thailand and has Chinese, Malaysian, and Thai influences.

 Dishes

 Bee-Pang

 Bee-Pang is a crispy and crunchy type of rice cut into a solid rectangle with sweet sauce and is a type of cereal bar.
 Bee-Pang is made from puffed rice mixed with fried garlic topped with sweet sauce to blend with the salt from the rice.
-People in Phuket usually eat this with tea in the afternoon such as white tea or green tea due to traditions.
+People in Phuket usually eat this with tea in the afternoon such as white tea or green tea due to tradition.

 Gaang sôm blah

 Gaang sôm plah is a fish curry dish.
 It is prepared without the use of coconut milk.

 Kanohm Jin

 Kanohm Jin is a tasty noodle dish made from rice or fish and topped with sauces.
 Sauces include Tai-Pla sauce, nam phrik sauce, and Namya sauce.
 It is usually eaten for breakfast with fried Pah Tong Go and curried fish.
 Kanohm Jin is served with more than 10 kinds of fresh vegetables.